MasterMedo/network-of-websites/README.md

 # installation

-There are no external dependencies, this project assumes a running server-side graph database.
+There are no external dependencies, this project assumes a running server-side graph database and a Linux system (needed for the python `signal` to work properly).
 Position yourself in the working directory and install dependencies with your favourite python package manager.

 ```
 pip install -r requirements.txt